Frequently Asked Questions

 A: It’s simple.
-Go to www.costcofinance.com or from the Costco member home page (www.costco.com), click on the SERVICES tab and select Mortgage Services.
-Once on the Mortgage Services webpage, complete the form describing your mortgage loan scenario which will enable you to receive a number of competitive quotes from lenders within seconds.
+Go to www.costcofinance.com or from the Costco member home page (www.costco.com), click on the SERVICES tab and select Mortgage Program.
+Once on the Mortgage Program webpage, complete the form describing your mortgage loan scenario which will enable you to receive a number of competitive quotes from lenders within seconds.

 A: No. We do not accept mail, email or fax loan requests.
 We are committed to providing you the mortgage information you need, quickly and accurately.
 However, if you are struggling with how to complete the online request form, simply click the “Member Support and Assistance” link.
 You can then contact a support representative via telephone or email to obtain the support you need.